ptsochantaris/emeltal/README.md

 Local ML voice chat using high-end models.

-Work in progress; testflight beta available soon.
+This is a work in progress; [TestFlight builds are available here](https://testflight.apple.com/join/NTIomxyk).

 |Full|Mini|
 |-|-|